Skip to main content

 Order enough death certificates

 Each bank typically needs an original death certificate.
-If the deceased had accounts at three different banks, you will need at least three certificates.
-Order them when you register the death (£12.50 each in England and Wales (£15 in Scotland)).
+If they had accounts at three different banks, you will need at least three certificates.
+Order them when you register the death (£12.50 each in England and Wales, £15 in Scotland).
 Ordering extras later costs more and takes longer.

 Ask about funeral payments